-So, there’s a little back story to this post on how to do gel nails successfully at home.
+So, there’s a little back story to this gel nails at home tutorial.
 I bought some of these products almost 3 years ago because I thought I was going to start doing gel nails at home.
 I tried twice…and wanted to punch a hole in the wall each time.
 I did not know what I was doing, and even when I followed tutorials, they didn’t work for me!

 The past year and a half I have gone to the salon at least once a month to get my gel nails done.
 I have paid a lot of attention to what products they were using, but I still didn’t have the desire to do my nails at home.
 There were a couple things that bothered me though – 1) Getting my nails done was so time consuming!
 I had to drive to and from the nail salon (typically 20 minutes each way) and then I was there for an hour, and 2) I couldn’t find anyone that I absolutely loved going to.
 The last time I went, the man doing my nails was not very nice, to say the least.
 I accidentally bumped my nail on the nail drier and he looked at me and proceeded to lecture me on why I should hold my hand still, be more careful, and then rolled his eyes at me.